 Shade Tree Maintenance

-- Water trees regularly if there has not been a significant recent rainfall
+- Water trees regularly if there hasn’t been enough rain

-- Cover any bare spots around trees with mulch
+- Cover bare roots around trees with mulch

-- Weed the garden area and around planted trees as needed (at least 4 times a year)
+- Weed the area around planted trees as needed (at least 4 times a year)